Wall Street's rally rolls on, led by torrid tech stocks

 Thursday’s rally stretched across the Atlantic, where markets rose after central banks for Europe and the United Kingdom also raised rates in their efforts to squelch inflation.

 The European Central Bank raised its key rate by 0.50 percentage points and said another would arrive next month.
-The Bank of England also raised its key rate by half a percentage point and said it’s seeing “a turning of the corner,” though it also stressed it’s too soon to declare victory over inflation.
+The Bank of England also raised its key rate by half a percentage point and said it’s seeing signs that inflation has turned the corner, though it also stressed it’s too soon to declare victory over inflation.

 Moves in Asia were more modest, with Hong Kong’s Hang Seng down 0.5% and Japan’s Nikkei 225 up 0.2%.